 You can see here why it was so hard to get too.
 We had to go just about 8 feet above the top of the roof-line.

 To get there, we just used a 6 foot step-ladder.
-We tied it to a piece of scrap wood that we clamped through the window just to keep it from sliding out from under Stefan while he drilled the holes.
+We tied it to a piece of scrap wood that we clamped through the Green Windows just to keep it from sliding out from under Stefan while he drilled the holes.

 We got the first one done on Saturday afternoon.
 It took a mid-project Home Depot run to get a hole saw the right size but we managed one.
 It started to get dark so we put up shop and worked on an “indoor” project that evening.
 We were going strong until nearly 11 o’clock.
 But, we got the water supply done in the bathroom.
-Pex-tastic, we will see if can finish the project completely, if not, we will be getting help form the Round Rock Plumber.
+Pex-tastic, we will see if can finish the project completely.

 We even labeled the manifold.